-The average number of days it took to sell a home in the first quarter dropped by 16 days when compared to the first quarter of 2016.
+The average number of days it took to sell a home in the quarter dropped by eight days when compared to the same quarter of 2016.

-In the first quarter of the year, it took an average of 70 days to sell a home.
-This is down from the 86 days it took in the first quarter of 2016, but up from the 64 days it took in the final quarter of last year.
+This quarter, it took an average of 43 days to sell a home.
+This is down from the 51 days it took in the second quarter of 2016 and down by 8 days from the second quarter of this year.